brigitte-bigi/WhakerPy/README.md

 8. See results in the opened URL, and don't forget it's an *automatic* code analyzer, not an *intelligent* one.

 If you plan to contribute to the code, please send an e-mail to the author.

+## Make the doc

+The API documentation is available in the `doc` folder.
+Click the file `index.html` to browse throw the documented classes of WhakerPy.

+To re-generate the doc, install the required external program:
+`python -m pip install -r doc/requirements.txt`
+Then, launch the doc generator: `cd doc; python makedoc.py`